 About faults and power issues

-If your area is not listed on our current and planned outage page, please contact our System Control team on 0800 808 587.
+If your area is not listed on our current and planned outage page, please contact our Customer Call Centre on 0800 808 587.

 Types of power issues